whamcloud/Online-Help/docs/Config_and_using_HSM_6_0.md

 ## <a id="6.3"></a>Start the Copytool

-When a copytool is added to an Intel®EE for Lustre file system configuration, it is not automatically activated.
+When a copytool is added to a Manager for Lustre file system configuration, it is not automatically activated.
 Instead, the copytool will initially be set to Unconfigured.
 The configuration exists inside the Manager for Lustre\* database but it has not been applied directly to the target HSM Agent.

 To configure and launch the copytool on an HSM Agent: